varigence/docs/bimlflex/concepts/importing-metadata.md

 This controls default behavior of inferred Integration Keys.

-* Pad Integration Keys (Amount) – defines Integration Key width
+* Pad Integration Keys (Amount) – Number of Characters to pad the Integration Key to
 * Integration Key Prefix or Suffix - based on your settings, it will auto populate a value which can be overridden here.
 It will add this value as prefix or suffix onto the column name to indicate Integration Key.
 * Key Columns End With – When inferring key/reference names, what substring to look for at the end of a column name - `Id`, `Code`, `No`, `Key`, or any custom string added.